1g4-mirror/pv/README.md

 Compilation
 -----------

-If this is not a packaged release, first run "`./generate.sh`".

 To compile the package, type "`sh ./configure`", which should generate a Makefile for your system.
-You may then type "`make`" to build everything.
+You may then type "`make`" to build everything, and "`make install`" to install it.
-Note that GNU _make_ is required; this may be installed as _gmake_ on some systems, so if typing "`make`" gives an error, try "`gmake`" instead.

 See the file "[doc/INSTALL](./doc/INSTALL)" for more about the _configure_ script.

+If this is not a packaged release, you will need the GNU build system tools (`autoconf`, `aclocal`, `autopoint`, `automake`) and the `gettext` development tools.
+You can then run "`autoreconf -is`" to generate the "`configure`" script.

 Author and acknowledgements